parmaja/miniedit/readme.md

 ### Features

- * UTF8 encoding, Only UTF8 sorry for that.
+ * Portable, one executable file, take it any where.
+ * UTF8, Ansi, UC16LE, UC16BE encoding
+ * Projects files, each project have special type/tendency (PHP, Lua, Python, Pascal, D)
+ * Until now it is very Fast and very small
  * Search in files
  * Search for file
- * Portable, one executable file.
- * Projects files, each project have special type/tendency (PHP,Lua,Python,Pascal,D)
  * PHP XDebug
+ * Tortoise SVN/GIT integrated in Windows, [TODO] RabbitVCS in Linux
  * [TODO] GDB debugging
- * Until now it is very Fast and very small
- * Tortoise SVN/GIT integrated in Windows, [TODO] RabbitVCS in Linux
  * Works in Windows and Linux
  * Compile and run Pascal, D, Go, Cpp (cpp todo not yet)
  * Run PHP, CMD, SH, BAT, Lua, Py